 Children Will Learn About Mortality

 If you are in a home with young children, moving them in with aging parents will put them in a situation where they could learn some strong lessons about the fragility of life firsthand.
-This may mean watching the introduction of life saving medical equipment, or it can be something such as watching a grandparent receive palliative home care in Greater Hartford.
+This may mean watching the introduction of life saving medical equipment, or it can be something such as watching a grandparent receive palliative home care in West Hartford.
 Be prepared to have this delicate conversation with children before the time comes.

 You May End Up Caring for Two Generations

-There may come a time where you become the primary caretaker of both your children and your parents if you don’t have help from other family members or a live-in Greater Hartford caregiver.
+There may come a time where you become the primary caretaker of both your children and your parents if you don’t have help from other family members or a live-in West Hartford caregiver.
 Though this may be something you are prepared for, know that it will take a large toll on your time and energy levels, and could easily lead to a decline in your own health if you haven’t scheduled occasional respite care services.

 You Will Have an Opportunity to Grow Closer